hitoshi-watase/nablla/docs/8-nested-nablla.en.md

 ```

 When a second `<na-blla>` is placed inside, the behavior changes:
-the inner Nablla shows the same value as you type, updating together with the input field.
+the inner Nablla shows the same value as you type, updating simultaneously with the input field.

 ---